telerik/xaml-docs/controls/radfiledialogs/radopenfolderdialog.md

 ## Saving the last used directory

 You can save the last used directory by setting the __RestoreDirectory__ property of the RadOpenFolderDialog.
-After setting this property to __True__ and opening a folder the __InitialDirectory__ of the RadOpenFolderDialog will be the parent of the opened folder.
+After setting this property to __True__ and opening a folder the __InitialDirectory__ of this RadOpenFolderDialog instance will be the parent of the opened folder.

 #### __[C#] Example 4: Set RestoreDirectory property__
 {{region cs-radfiledialogs-radopenfolderdialog-3}}